Skip to content

 Follow along with the commit!

-So before we dive in, find some images that you think will be fun backgrounds, and upload them to your Cloudinary account.
+Before we dive in, find some images that you think will be fun backgrounds, and upload them to your Cloudinary account.

-Note: if you want to follow along, you can download the images I’m using from GitHub: https://github.com/colbyfayock/my-image-background/tree/main/public/images
+Note: If you want to follow along, you can download the images I’m using from GitHub: https://github.com/colbyfayock/my-image-background/tree/main/public/images

 We’ll want to collect all of the Public IDs of those images.